bitcraze/crazyflie-firmware/docs/building-and-flashing/build.md

 git clone --recursive https://github.com/bitcraze/crazyflie-firmware.git
 ```

+**Note** Make sure there are no spaces in the folder structure leading up to the repository (example: _/a/path/with/no/spaces/crazyflie-firmware/_ vs _a/path with spaces/crazyflie-firmware/_).
+Our build system can not handle file system paths with spaces in them, and compilation will fail.

 If you already have cloned the repo without the `--recursive` option, you need to
 get the submodules manually